ansible/ansible/docsite/rst/playbooks_roles.rst

 Dynamic versus Static Includes
 ```````````````````````````

-Ansible 2.0 changes how include tasks are processed.
-In previous versions of Ansible, includes acted as a pre-processor statement and were read during playbook parsing time.
-This created problems with things like inventory variables (like group and host vars, which are not available during
+In Ansible 2.0 there were changes on how 'task' includes are processed.
+The 'play' includes are still 'static' or unchanged.

+In previous versions of Ansible, all includes acted as a pre-processor statement and were read during playbook parsing time.
-the parsing time) were used in the included file name.
+This created problems with things like inventory variables (like group and host vars, which are not available during the parsing time) were used in the included file name.

-Ansible 2.0 instead makes includes "dynamic", meaning they are not evaluated until the include task is
-reached during the play execution.
+After Ansible 2.0, 'task' includes can be 'dynamic', meaning they are not evaluated until the include task is reached during the play execution.
 This change allows the reintroduction of loops on include statements,
 such as the following::

    - include: foo.yml param={{item}}